Skip to main content

 ed_and_lib_award.jpg

-Dolly Parton Imagination Library – Through the initiative of the Lockport Woman’s Club, Will County became the first county in the State of Illinois to launch Dolly Parton’s Imagination Library, a globally recognized book program that mails free, high-quality, and age-appropriate books to children from birth to age five .
-To fully implement the program and begin family registration, Will County set a fundraising goal of $150,000 .
-The Lockport Woman’s Club donated $5,000to the Imagination Library of Will County, signing on as the first sponsor and partner of the program .
-Having founded the Lockport Library in 1922, the Lockport Woman’s Club recognized this as an excellent opportunity to continue supporting reading and literacy within the community .
-Once the program is fully implemented, the club will continue to support it through monetary donations and achieve involvement in enrolling families and promoting the program
+• Dolly Parton Imagination Library: Through the initiative of the Lockport Woman’s Club, Will County became the first county in Illinois to launch Dolly Parton’s Imagination Library, a global program that mails free, high‑quality books to children from birth to age five.
+To help meet the county’s $150,000 fundraising goal, LWC donated $5,000, becoming the program’s first sponsor and partner.
+As the founders of the Lockport Library in 1922, the club viewed this as a meaningful continuation of its long‑standing commitment to literacy.
+Once the program is fully implemented, LWC will continue supporting it through donations, family enrollment assistance, and community promotion.

 civic_eng_and_outreach_award.jpg